M4-M5 Link Rozelle Interchange

 Urban Design and Landscape Plan

-The Urban Design and Landscape Plan (UDLP) outlines the urban design principles and objectives for the Rozelle Interchange project (the Project), including details of the transformation of the former Rozelle Rail Yards into a new open green space of up to 10 hectares, similar in size to Victoria Park near Sydney University.
+The Urban Design and Landscape Plan (UDLP) outlines the urban design principles and objectives for the Rozelle Interchange project (the Project), including details of the transformation of the former Rozelle Rail Yards into a new open green space of around 9.5 hectares, similar in size to Victoria Park near Sydney University.

-The Crescent overpass and active transport link Modification – Design Amendment
+The Crescent overpass and active transport links Modification – Design Amendment

 In August 2019, changes were proposed to the design and construction of the M4-M5 Link (Rozelle Interchange) as described and assessed in the 2017 Environmental Impact Statement (EIS).
 These changes were described in The Crescent Overpass and active transport links Modification Report (August 2019).
 Transport for NSW carried out a number of community and stakeholder workshops during the exhibition of this report, and as a result of the feedback and the formal submissions received, we reviewed the design we initially proposed.
 A design review process involved a design review and investigation with the commissioning of a Special Design Review Panel, additional community and stakeholder workshops and additional traffic and pedestrian modelling and assessment.